 Withdrawal Service-related rates based on experience; see table of sample rates.
 Disability Age-related rates based on experience; see table of sample rates.
 Allowance for combined service annuity Liabilities for former members are increased by 15.0% for vested members and 3.0% for non-vested members to account for the effect of some participants having eligibility for a Combined Service Annuity.
-Administrative expenses Prior year administrative expenses expressed as a percentage of prior year projected payroll.
-Refund of contributions For non-vested members, account balances accumulate interest until the assumed commencement date and are discounted back to the valuation date.
+Administrative expenses • Prior year administrative expenses expressed as a percentage of prior year projected payroll.
+Refund of contributions assumed con date.
+Active benefit are a For non-vested members, account balances accumulate interest until the assumed commencement date and are discounted back to the valuation date.
 Active members decrementing after becoming eligible for a deferred benefit are assumed to take the contributions accumulated with interest if larger than the value of the benefit.
-Commencement of deferred benefits Members receiving deferred annuities (including current terminated deferred members) are assumed to begin receiving benefits at Normal Retirement.
-Percentage married 80% of male and 70% of female active members are assumed to be married.
+Commencement of deferred benefits Members receiving deferred annuities (including current terminated deferred members) are assumed to begin receiving benefits at Normal Percentage married 80% of male and 70% of female active members are assumed to be married.
 Actual marital status is used for members in payment status.
 Age of spouse Males are assumed to have a beneficiary three years younger, while females are assumed to have a beneficiary one year older.
 For members in payment status, actual spouse date of birth is used, if provided.
-Eligible children Retiring members are assumed to have no dependent children.
-Form of payment Married members retiring from active status are assumed to elect subsidized joint and survivor form of annuity as follows: Males: 10% elect 25% Joint & Survivor option 15% elect 50% Joint & Survivor option 10% elect 75% Joint & Survivor option 45% elect 100% Joint & Survivor option 10% elect 25% Joint & Survivor option 10% elect 50% Joint & Survivor option 5% elect 75% Joint & Survivor option 30% elect 100% Joint & Survivor option Remaining married members and unmarried members are assumed to elect the Straight Life option.
-Members receiving deferred annuities (including current terminated deferred members) are assumed to elect a straight life annuity.
-Eligibility testing Eligibility testing Decrement operation deferred members) are assumed to elect a straight life annuity.
-Eligibility for benefits is determined based upon the age nearest birthday
+Eligible children Retiring mer mbers are assumed to have no dependent children.
+Form of payment mbers retiring from active status are assumed to elect the oint and survivor form of annuity as follows: Males: Females: 10% elect 25% Joint & Survivor option 15% elect 50% Joint & Survivor option 10% elect 75% Joint & Survivor option 45% elect 100% Joint & Survivor option 10% elect 25% Joint & Survivor option 10% elect 50% Joint & Survivor option 5% elect 75% Joint & Survivor option 30% elect 100% Joint & Survivor option 30% elect 100% Joint & Survivor option married members and unmarried members are assumed to raight Life option. elect the Str Members re married members and unmarried members are assumed to Eligibility testing elect the Str Members re deferred me Eligibility for married members and unmarried members are assumed to raight Life option. eceiving deferred annuities (including current terminated Eligibility testing Decrement operation elect the Str Members re deferred me Eligibility for and service Withdrawal married members and unmarried members are assumed to raight Life option. eceiving deferred annuities (including current terminated embers) are assumed to elect a straight life annuity. r benefits is determined based upon the age nearest birthday